A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators

-The right-hand side of \cref{eq:eom-diagram-order2} is a sum of four terms.
-In this subsection, we will first discuss the diagrams obtained by performing the multinomial expansions in the first two terms.
-We will subsequently move on to discuss the last two terms, resulting in dressed diagrams, in \cref{subsec:dressing}.

-In the first multinomial expansion in the right-hand side of \cref{eq:eom-diagram-order2}, a 4-wave mixer \tikzpic{-11}{figsv5_small/notation/g4_small.pdf} mediates the mixing between three inputs selected from \tikzpic{-9}{figsv5_small/notation/Ae-iwt_small}, \tikzpic{-9}{figsv5_small/notation/Aseiwt_small}, \tikzpic{-9}{figsv5_small/notation/xie-iwdt_small.pdf}, and \tikzpic{-9}{figsv5_small/notation/xiseiwdt_small}.
-The multinomial expansion results in a sum of 64 bare diagrams, each represented in an unexpanded form.
+where for the resonant and off-resonant excitation only their bare constituents are relevant at this order.\footnote{For the dressed resonant excitation, the correction to its bare counterpart is $\mathcal O(q_\text{zps}^2)$ and thus irrelavent at this order.
+We will discuss this in more detail in \cref{subsec:dressing-osc}.} In the first multinomial expansion in the right-hand side of \cref{eq:eom-diagram-order2-a,eq:eom-diagram-order2-b}, a 4-wave mixer \!\tikzpic{-11}{figsv6_small/notation/g4_small.pdf} mediates the mixing between three inputs selected from \tikzpic{-9}{figsv6_small/notation/A_small}, \tikzpic{-9}{figsv6_small/notation/As_small}, \tikzpic{-9}{figsv6_small/notation/xi_small.pdf}, and \tikzpic{-9}{figsv6_small/notation/xis_small}.
+The multinomial expansion results in a sum of $4^3=64$ bare diagrams, each represented in an unexpanded form.
 We evaluate these diagrams using the same approach as discussed in \cref{subsec:order-1}, and therefore, do not repeat the process here.

-In the second multinomial expansion, a 3-wave mixer \tikzpic{-11}{figsv5_small/notation/g3_small.pdf} mediates the mixing between two inputs chosen from the six terms inside the parentheses.
-These terms consist of the four resonant and drive excitations, which we have discussed, and two new inputs \!\tikzpic{-11}{figsv5_small/notation/eta_small.pdf} and \!\tikzpic{-11}{figsv5_small/notation/etas_small.pdf}, which we will discuss shortly.
+In the second multinomial expansion, a 3-wave mixer \tikzpic{-11}{figsv6_small/notation/g3_small.pdf} mediates the mixing between two inputs chosen from the six terms inside the parentheses.
+These terms consist of two bare resonant excitations and two drive excitations, which we have discussed, and the off-resonant excitations \!\tikzpic{-11}{figsv6_small/notation/eta_bare_small.pdf} and \!\tikzpic{-11}{figsv6_small/notation/etas_bare_small.pdf}, which we will elaborate shortly.
 Furthermore, the superscript $(1)$ on the parentheses of the second multinomial expansion selects only first-order terms resulting from the expansion.
 Thus, the entire mixing process, which involves another factor $g_3=\mathcal O(q_\text{zps})$, is at second order in $q_\text{zps}$.